SyncfusionExamples/can-you-embed-an-editable-word-document-on-a-web-page/README.md

-# Embed an editable word document on a web page
+# Embed an editable Word document on a web page
 This repository contains an example of how to embed an editable Word document on a web page using the Syncfusion DOCX Editor in a React application.
 It showcases rich Word document (DOCX) editing and rendering directly within the browser, entirely free from Microsoft Word or Office interop dependencies.

 # How to run the application